Creating a Command

 Name the command with something meaningful that describes what the command will do.
 Commands should be named as if they were in code, although there can be spaces between words.

-Set the subsystem that is used by this command.
+Set the subsystem that is required by this command.
 When this command is scheduled, it will automatically stop any command currently running that also requires this command.
-If a command to open the gripper is currently running (requiring the gripper subsystem) and the close gripper command is scheduled, it will immediately stop opening and start closing.
+If a command to open the claw is currently running (requiring the claw subsystem) and the close claw command is scheduled, it will immediately stop opening and start closing.

 Tell RobotBuilder if it should create buttons on the SmartDashboard for the command.
 A button will be created for each parameter preset.